kaiebira/SIMULATeQCD/docs_src/03_applications/rhmc.md

     c_\text{rect} = -1/6.
 $

+The fermion force is described in more detail in the documentation [here](../05_modules/HISQforce.md).
+There, we list the coefficients of the various link constructs needed for the force and smearing.

 To use the RHMC class, the user will only have to call the constructor and two functions
 ```C++
 rhmc(RhmcParameters rhmc_param, Gaugefield<floatT,onDevice,All,HaloDepth> &gaugeField, uint4* rand_state)